-- 1. A copy of the signed NOI submitted to the Executive Director; - 2.
+- 1. A copy of the signed NOI submitted to the executive director; - 2.
 The acknowledgement certificate or other document received from the executive director identifying authorization has been granted;

-- 3. If applicable, a copy of any notice of change (NOC) submitted to the Executive Director; and - 4.
+- 3. If applicable, a copy of any notice of change (NOC) submitted to the executive director; and - 4.
 Any other correspondence received from the executive director related to quarry operations.

-Part VI.
+Part VII.
 Revisions to the Restoration Plan, Proof of Financial Assurance for Restoration, and P3

-A. Notice of Non-Compliance
+Section A. Notice of Non-Compliance

-The executive director may notify the permittee at any time that the Restoration Plan, proof of financial assurance for restoration, and/or P3 does not meet one or more of the minimum requirements of this general permit.
-Within 30 days after receiving such notification and identification of the provisions of the general permit that are not being met by the Restoration Plan, proof of financial assurance for restoration, and/or P3, the permittee shall make the required changes, and submit the revised Restoration Plan, proof of financial assurance for restoration, and/or P3 to the executive director for approval prior to implementation.
+The executive director may notify the permittee at any time that the Restoration Plan, proof of financial assurance for restoration, or P3 do not meet one or more of the minimum requirements of this general permit.
+Within 30 days after receiving such notification and identification of the provisions of the general permit that are not being met by the Restoration Plan, proof of financial assurance for restoration, or P3, the permittee shall make the required changes, and submit the revised Restoration Plan, proof of financial assurance for restoration, or P3 to the executive director for approval prior to implementation.

-B. Revisions of the Restoration Plan, Proof of Financial Assurance for Restoration, and/or P3
+Section B. Revisions of the Restoration Plan and /or P3

-The permittee shall revise the Restoration Plan and/or P3 whenever there is a change in design, construction, operation, or maintenance that has a significant effect on the potential for the discharge of pollutants, if the Restoration Plan and/or P3 proves to be ineffective in eliminating or significantly minimizing pollutants in the discharge from the quarry or if the cost estimate related to financial assurance increases.
+The permittee shall revise the Restoration Plan or P3 whenever there is a change in design, construction, operation, or maintenance that has a significant effect on the potential for the discharge of pollutants, if the Restoration Plan or P3 proves to be ineffective in eliminating or significantly minimizing pollutants in the discharge from the quarry or if the cost estimate related to financial assurance increases.